CodeYourFuture/syllabus/docs/guides/code-style-guide.md

 const centimetersInMeter = 100;
 ```

+### Avoid Long Functions

+Sometimes writing long functions are unavoidable, however most of the time is better to split a long function into a few shorter ones.

+This will

+1. Make your code easier to read
+2. Make your code easier to maintain
+3. Make your code easier to review by out volunteers

+When you writing code you should also try to keep in mind that you will only ever write the code once, but you will read the code many times.
+Always aim to write code that is readable.

+For more details you can read these useful articles

+- (The Art of Writing Small and Plain Functions)[https://dmitripavlutin.com/the-art-of-writing-small-and-plain-functions/]

 ## Advanced

 These additional rules may be harder for you to understand at the start of your programming journey however they are important concepts as your develop.